-- serious risk to your health; or

-- serious harm to bodily functions; or

-- serious dysfunction of any bodily organ or part.
+- serious risk to your health or to that of your unborn child; or - serious harm to bodily functions; or - serious dysfunction of any bodily organ or part; or

-If you have a medical emergency:

-- Get help as fast as possible.
-Call 911 or go to the nearest emergency room or hospital.
+- In the case of a pregnant woman in active labor, when: - There is not enough time to safely transfer you to another hospital before delivery. - A transfer to another hospital may pose a threat to your health or safety or to that of your unborn child.
+If you have a medical emergency: - Get help as fast as possible.
+Call 911 or use the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCC.
+You do not need approval or a referral first from your PCP.
 You do not need to use a network provider.
 You may get emergency medical care whenever you need it, anywhere in the U.S. or its territories from any provider with an appropriate state license. - As soon as possible, tell our plan about your emergency.
 We follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 However, you won't pay for emergency services if you delay telling us.
 Call the Member Services number listed at the bottom of this page or on the back of your Member ID Card.